reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     > **Note**: The **Microsoft.Azure.Devices.Client** package contains the Azure IoT Device SDK for .NET and has the **Newtonsoft.Json** package as a dependency.
 The **Newtonsoft.Json** package contains APIs that aid in the creation and manipulation of JSON.

-1. To ensure all of the application dependencies are downloaded, enter the following command
+1. To ensure all the application dependencies are downloaded, run the following command:

     ```bash
     dotnet restore